 - Four nights of Hotel accommodations in Kathmandu on a B/B basis;

-- Pick up and drop from Kathmandu airport to airport.
-Surface transportation will be available as per itinerary;
+- Pick up and drop from Kathmandu airport to the airport.
+Surface transportation will be available as per the itinerary;

-- 3 meals a day (Breakfasts, Lunch, and Dinners with tea or coffee) during the trek and climbing period & overnight in a tent
+- Three meals a day (Breakfasts, Lunch, and Dinners with tea or coffee) during the trek and climbing period & overnight in a tent

 - Trekking Permit (National Park entry fee)